jamesheald/COIN/README.md

 ```
 These properties must be set before running the model so that the necessary variables can be stored.
 For a list of which variables can be plotted and how to plot them, see [Properties](#properties).

-After the model has been run, call the plot_COIN method on object obj:
+After the model has been run, call the plot_COIN method:
 ```
 [P,S] = obj.plot_COIN(S,w);
 ```